morellovich/Textractor/README.md

 - Organize you document by their content?
 - Prepare a folder structure before migrating files?

-**Textractor** solves these problems by scanning you PDF file in s specific PATh, exact the texts and spell check them before storing new searchable versions of the PDF files.
-Don't worry, PDF files with selectable texts will be ignored
+**Textractor** solves these problems by scanning you PDF files in s specific PATh, extract the texts and spell check them before storing new searchable versions of the PDF files.
+Don't worry, PDF files with selectable texts will be ignored!

 ## 💡 Features